 Free or low cost Community Events and college courses are intended to provide background on the yearly topic and to touch on areas related to the February Conference that may not be covered in its three-day format.
 The views of our presenters are their own and may not represent those of the Camden Conference.

-“Recent Developments in Global Food Security and the Challenges Ahead”-Robert Moore on ZOOM
+“Recent Developments in Global Food Security and the Challenges Ahead”-Robert Moore on ZOOM-RESCHEDULED FROM JAN.
+5

-The Camden Conference and Portland Public Library will host Robert Moore on January 5 at 6:30 p.m.
+The Camden Conference and Portland Public Library will host Robert Moore on January 11 at 6:30 p.m.
 His talk “Recent Developments in Global Food Security and the Challenges Ahead” will be on Zoom.
-Please register HERE.
+Click HERE to watch.

 After a period in which the damaging effects of hunger had been declining, progress has been reversed and the number of people without a healthy food supply has been increasing in recent years.
 An estimated 700 million people around the world are presently affected by chronic hunger.
 Major contributing factors are climate change and conflict and social unrest, particularly in Africa and the Middle East.
 Poverty is the main reason people go hungry and recent increases in global food prices have exacerbated the situation.